TicTacLab/landing2/source/en/doc/mengine/file-preparation.md

 ## "IN" sheet preparation

-*IN* sheet is the entry point of your file for the engine.
-This sheet should contain all input parameters that your model will accept for calculation.
+*IN* sheet is the entry point of your file for the Engine.
+This sheet should contain all input parameters that your file should accept for calculation results and that your file depends on.

-**References from the "value" column from the "IN" sheet should point <u>TO</u> the input parameters of your Excel file.**

 Typical *IN* parameters are: